conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/connector-overview/index.md

 ![img](../img/connector-details-topics.png)
 ### Operations
-A few operations are available from the:
+A few operations are available:
 - **Pause/Resume** uses the Kafka Connect API to Pause or Resume the Connector
 - **Restart Connector** restarts the Connector (**not the tasks**)
 - **Remove Connector** deletes the Connector from the Kafka Connect Cluster